SoussiSan/the-60-challenge/README.md

 # the-60-challenge
-this is an application helps theheros of the game accademy to manage the tasks of the day and to calculate the score of the day and the wek too
+this is an application helps the heros of the game accademy to manage the tasks of the day and to calculate the score of the day and the wek too